marsforwill/GO-WEB-SAMPLE/README.md

 3) after server start, you can easily check the api and server status by your own query
 <img width="1102" alt="image" src="https://github.com/user-attachments/assets/9042d2ba-4d86-49be-942a-e748116dbd9b">

+You can still run it locally as long as the environment is fully prepared (mainly golang sdk and package dependencies)

 ### unit test:
 in test folder GO-WEB-SAMPLE/src/test, run command: go test -v, and you can see unit test output and result like this, it will ingest some test data into the same db instance, and verify the controller function output